associationforsoftwaretesting/whose/content/en/docs/critical-thinking/modeling.md

 Test modeling has been used in almost situation of software and system, including:

-GUI modeling of a game app landing page
+* GUI modeling of a game app landing page
-Logic control flow of car engine controller
+* Logic control flow of car engine controller
-Signature page (user and password) of a banking app for security testing Data input space of a numeric calculator program using combinatorial data test model (link to combinatorial skills?)
+* Signature page (user and password) of a banking app for security testing
+* Data input space of a numeric calculator program using combinatorial data test model (link to combinatorial skills?)
-Tester mental models
+* Tester mental models
-System transaction flows
+* System transaction flows

 and many others at both high (system) and low (code) levels.
 Do not use partial models if you are doing checking of requirements for verification.

 The ability to use models in support of testing.
-Models can be mental, logical, pictures, language based, etc\.
+Models can be mental, logical, pictures, language based, etc...
 Modeling can be used to restrict the combination explosion of states and data that software can suffer which impacts the ability to test.
 Often the test will use this skill abstract aspects of the system or software into a simpler concept which is testable.
 This is done by selecting some aspect of the software such as the data inputs, logic, options, actions, risk, error, or some other element of the software.